edespino/cloudberry-site/docs/sql-stmts/alter-type.md

 **`DROP ATTRIBUTE [ IF EXISTS ]`**

 Drops an attribute from a composite type.
 If `IF EXISTS` is specified and the attribute does not exist, no error is thrown.
-In this case Cloudberry Database issues a notice instead.
+In this case Apache Cloudberry issues a notice instead.

 **`SET DATA TYPE`**